AeolusZane/AeolusZane/README.md

 </a>
 </p>

-  - This's an app you can write your entries.
+  - This's a app you can write your entries.

   - By AI power, it can tell you what the mood of your journal entry is.